Nominations closed 5pm AEST 19 September 2022.

 - Members are contacted by email calling for nominations for suitable candidates to be elected as directors of Screenrights Board and giving them advice of the Annual General Meeting (AGM).

-- Nominations for suitable candidates to be elected as Authorial Directors (Composer) or General Director must indicate whether the candidate is seeking to be elected as the relevant Director.
+- Candidates to be elected as Authorial Director or General Director must indicate whether the candidate is seeking to be elected as the relevant Director.

 - Nominations for candidates must be received at least 35 days prior to Screenrights’ AGM which is at the end of October each year.